-Bra with wire should be hand washed, otherwise there is a risk that the wire comes off and harms the washing machine.
+Bra with wire should be hand washed or washed using a laundry bag.
+Otherwise there is a risk that the wire comes off and harms the washing machine.

 Heavy knit garments should be flat dried in order to maintain the shape.

-The color and shine effect in printed garments may fade out after washing and over time.
-Wash and iron with reverse side out to maintain the effect as long as possible.
+The colour and shine effect on printed garments may fade after washing and over time.
+Wash and iron inside out to maintain the effect as long as possible.

 Viscose has a tendency to shrink when washed which is specified as additional text in the care instructions.
 Ironing after wash may reduce the shrinkage or even obtain original size.